The Irish Cleanroom Society and Cleanroom Training

-Since 2003 the Society has worked closely with the CTCB (Cleanroom Testing and Certification Board) and have run a series of training courses developed by the CTCB.
-The courses comprise a 3 day Testing and Validation Course and a one day Cleanroom Technology foundation course.
-Both courses are examined by formal written examination and in the case of the Validation course by practical examination.
+Since 2003, the Society has worked closely with the CTCB-I (Cleanroom Testing and Certification Board International) and have run a series of training courses developed by the CTCB-I.

-Courses are accredited if they comply with the current 'Accreditation Guidelines' set down by the ICEB and available from the Secretary of the ICEB.
-Member societies of ICEB may apply for the accreditation of any course they have developed on any subject relating to cleanrooms and, as long as it complies with the Accreditation Guidelines, the course will be accredited.
+Courses are accredited if they comply with the current 'Accreditation Guidelines' set down by the ICCCS Education Board.
+Member societies of ICCCS may apply for the accreditation of any course they have developed on any subject relating to cleanrooms and, as long as it complies with the Accreditation Guidelines, the course will be accredited.
 However, it is desirable to develop standard educational courses on important aspects of contamination control in cleanrooms that are harmonised and offered internationally by various member societies.
 In addition to fulfilling the requirements given in the Accreditation Guidelines, such as examination procedures, course advisory board, competency of the trainers/lecturers, exam appeals procedure, etc., the following additional requirements have to be satisfied.